 Check Holiday Dates | Bank Holidays |

-- February 2- Sunday, all banks in the country will be closed
+- April 12 (Saturday): By Reserve Bank guidelines, all banks in the country will be closed on the second Saturday of April.

 Understanding Bank Holidays in India